Registration: INEC establishes 6 additional CVR centres in Jigawa - Nigeria Today

 Registration: INEC establishes 6 additional CVR centres in Jigawa

+He, therefore, urged Nigerians to avail themselves by visiting any of the centres close to them to register.

+Haladu also advised politicians to sensitise their constituents on the need to register and obtain the PVC.

-The post Registration: INEC establishes 6 additional CVR centres in Jigawa appeared first on The Herald Nigeria.
+The post Registration: INEC establishes 6 additional CVR centres in Jigawa appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share